 The collaboration between Alenia and Lockheed Martin on the C-27J began in 1995, with the joint operation begun the next year and named "Lockheed Martin Alenia Tactical Transport System (LMATTS)".
 There were three C-27J prototypes.
 The first was a converted G222, and performed its first flight on 24 September 1999; the second was a full new-build aircraft, while the third was a converted AMI G222 and used for military certifications.
 The C-27J received both military and commercial certifications in 2001.

 The AMI ordered 12 C-27Js, with deliveries from 2005.
 In that year, Lockheed Martin bailed from the program for whatever reasons, transferring the US element of the partnership to L3 Communications, with the new arrangement named "Global Military Aircraft Systems (GMAS)".
 The Greek Air Force also selected the type and bought 12, with four fitted out with tanker inflight refueling probes, and a number with strengthened floors.
 The Bulgarian Air Force ordered five in 2006, with these aircraft featuring defensive countermeasures kit.
-Lithuania has bought three, Romania bought seven, Morocco bought four, and Mexico bought four as well.
+Lithuania bought three, Romania bought seven, Morocco bought four, Mexico bought four as well, and Slovakia bought two.

 Work has been done on development of a removeable inflight refueling tanker kit, and there is thought of building a stretched version of the aircraft, with fore and aft fuselage plugs to increase length by 3 meters (10 feet) and raise troop capacity to 64.
 There have been considerations of a special operations transport variant, featuring armor; a laser-based defensive countermeasures system; a forward looking infrared (FLIR) imager to permit low-level flight at night; and pilot helmet-mounted displays.